mnr73/viputy/docs/components/dropdown.md

 ## What is ViDropdown?

 This is the **foundational components** used to build custom dropdown interfaces in Viputy.
-They provide the base functionality that powers components like ViSelect, ViSelectPopup, and ViSimpleDate.
+They provide the base functionality that powers components like ViSelect, ViSimpleSelect, and ViSimpleDate.

 ### Component Architecture